KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

           FROM PRODUCT
           WHERE C.PRODUCT_FAMILY = 'Food'

-This means that if you are the food manager and your user has the profile attribute pr_family=Food, then you will see only the brand   related to the food family as a result of this LOV; while if you are the drink manager and your user has consequently the profile   attribute pr_family=Drink, you will see only the brand related to drink family products.
+This means that if you are the food manager and your user has the profile attribute ``pr_family=Food``, then you will see only the brand related to the food family as a result of this LOV; while if you are the drink manager and your user has consequently the profile   attribute pr_family=Drink, you will see only the brand related to drink family products.

 Note that an information button and a profile attribute button are available to guide user in writing the code properly, using the   syntax correctly and typing the right profile attribute name.